GeyserMC/GeyserWebsite/wiki/geyser/extensions.md

 - main: The main class of your extension.
 - api: The Geyser API version your extension targets.
 - authors: The author(s) of the extension.
 To add more than one entry, separate entries with a comma.
+- dependencies: The dependencies of the extension.
+Each dependency has a load order and required property with defaults of `BEFORE` and `true` respectively.

 ## Creating the main class {#creating-the-main-class}